 - Did they solve using the wrong operation?

 - Are they asking questions when they don’t understand?

 If you do allow retakes, then you are going to need to make additional tests.
 If you want that work done for you, try All Access.
 (All Access is a standards-based curriculum that includes everything you need to teach middle school math + editable unit tests + additional versions of tests perfect for retakes).

 Reassessing the same skills

-I do, however, like to continuing spiral material that we have learned in the past.
-I remind students that they will see similar test questions on future test or quizzes.
+I do, however, like to continue spiraling through material that we have learned in the past.
+I remind students that they will see similar test questions on future tests or quizzes.